From her sponsorship page:

-Update 2015: *Dhivena now lives in a foster home with foster father, mother, 3 sisters, and other older foster sisters, as well as her twin, *Amulya.
+*Dhivena now lives in a foster home with a foster father, mother, 3 sisters, and other older foster sisters, as well as her twin, *Amulya.
 She attends on-site vocational school with her foster parents.
 She is learning sign language, music, and handwork – jewelry making and garland stringing.

-She got all those things at SCH, including the complicated surgery to fix the problems, not to mention amazing love and attention!
+She got all those things at SCH, including the complicated surgery to correct her knee and foot positions, not to mention amazing love and attention!

-Together, the twins’ names mean Precious (*Amulya) Blessing (*Dhivena)!
+Together in Telugu, the twins’ names mean ‘Precious’ (*Amulya) ‘Blessing’ (*Dhivena)!

 Are you one of *Dhivena’s sponsors?